 Vancouver born David Wong began his career as a member of the original city of Vancouver planning team that transformed the city's Central Business District into an internationally recognized urban model.
-A background as a Biologist has helped him lead his office in sustainable design – including some of Asia's first green buildings; Metro Vancouver Fraser Valley's first LEED Gold building; private residences; destination health & wellness resorts.
+A background as a biologist has helped him lead his office in sustainable design – including some of Asia's first green buildings; Metro Vancouver Fraser Valley's first LEED Gold building; private residences, destination health & wellness resorts.
 The office now advocates healthy First Nations housing and community building projects.

 Jim Lehto, Planner MAUD, Harvard

 Jim Lehto, principal of Urban Design & Development Ltd. was a senior City of Vancouver Downtown Development and Policy Planner, overseeing much of the redevelopment of the city's downtown core.
 He holds a Bachelor of Architecture and Bachelor of Arts from the University of Toronto and a Masters of Architecture and Urban Design from Harvard.
 Jim's specialty is in Transit Oriented Developments, Re-zonings, and Sustainable Masterplanning and Community Planning.